spellzed/spellzed/README.md

 Welcome to my GitHub profile.

-I mainly use GitHub for testing out cybersecurity tools and scripts and general tinkering.
+(so far) I mainly use GitHub for testing out cybersecurity tools and scripts.

 ## My Blog ✍️